Women, Pregnancy, and Epilepsy

 Epilepsy Drugs Safe for Pregnancy

-- Depakote and Depakene seem to carry the highest risk of damage to the baby, particularly neural tube defects, such as spina bifida.
+- Valproate, valpoic acid (Depakene, Depakote) seem to carry the highest risk of damage to the baby, particularly neural tube defects, such as spina bifida.

 What makes things a bit more confusing is that information about the safety of antiseizure drugs during pregnancy is changing all the time.
-"This makes managing epilepsy during pregnancy very complicated," says Jacqueline French, MD, professor of neurology at New York University's Langone Medical Center and co-director of Epilepsy Research and Epilepsy Clinical Trials at the NYU Comprehensive Epilepsy Center.
-"It's important that women with epilepsy who want to become pregnant make sure they are seeing a doctor who keeps up to date on all the newest research.
-What we know about epilepsy and pregnancy literally changes from month to month."
+As a result, managing epilepsy during pregnancy can be complicated.
+If you who want to become pregnant make sure you see a doctor who keeps up to date on all the newest research.
 You can also check with the Epilepsy Foundation if you have questions.

 Prepare in Advance for Pregnancy With Epilepsy